Chaitanya-hubb/C_PROJECTS/README.md

 **Topics Covered**

-1.ARRAYS
+ARRAYS

-  -Basic array program
+1. Basic array program
-  -Sorting an array using Bubble Sort algorithm -Reversing array elements
+2. Sorting an array using Bubble Sort algorithm
+3. Reversing array elements
-  -Finding largest, second largest and third largest element in an array -Finding smallest and second lsmallest element in an array -Merge two sorted arrays
+4. Finding largest, second largest and third largest element in an array
+5. Finding smallest and second lsmallest element in an array
+6. Merge two sorted arrays
-  -Find sum and average of array elements
+7. Find sum and average of array elements
-  -Print and remove duplicate elements from array
+8. Print and remove duplicate elements from array

 **Upcoming Topics**
 1) Strings